Acquiring Source Code for PAs

 Read

-for more information about that function.If you can not understand the code related to hardware details, refer to the i386 manual.
+manfor more information about that function.If you can not understand the code related to hardware details, refer to the i386 manual.

 By the way, you will use C language for programming in all PAs.
 Here is an excellent tutorial about C language.
-It contains not only C language (such as how to use printf()
+It contains not only C language (such as how to use printf() and scanf()), but also other elements in a computer system (data structure, computer architecture, assembly language, linking, operating system, network...).
+It covers most parts of this course.
+You are strongly recommended to read this tutorial.

 Finally, enjoy the journey of PAs, and you will find hardware is not mysterious, so does the computer system!
 But remember: